mendix/docs/content/developerportal/deploy/private-cloud-upgrade-guide.md

 This procedure can only be used to upgrade from Mendix Operator v1.1.* to the latest version.

-To upgrade from Mendix Operator v1.0.* to the latest version, follow the [upgrade guide](#from-operator-1.0.x).
+To upgrade from Mendix Operator v1.0.* to the latest version, follow the [upgrade guide](#from-operator-1.0.x) above.

 {{% /alert %}}